Grants

 What roles may humanities experts play?

-Humanities experts strengthen a project by providing broad humanistic perspectives as well as in-depth knowledge.
+Humanities experts strengthen a program by providing broad humanistic perspectives as well as in-depth knowledge.
 They play many roles, including but not limited to:

-• helping conceive of and design a project
+• helping conceive of and design a program

 • helping shape the content of an exhibition or other program